-Crypto-ML Auto Trade supports both Market Orders and Limits Orders.
+Market orders and limit orders are both available for cryptocurrency investors and trades.
 Each order type has its own set of pros and cons.
 This post will help you choose the best option for your particular trading needs.

 Market Orders vs Limit Orders

 Most crypto traders and investors are familiar with Market and Limit Orders.
 At a high level:

 - Market Orders are designed to execute as quickly as possible at the current market price.
 By selecting this type of order, you acknowledge that the market price may fluctuate up or down as your order fills.

 - Limit Orders set the maximum or minimum price at which you’re willing to buy or sell.
 By selecting this type of order, you acknowledge that your order may not be filled.

 Limit Orders have another parameter that covers the length of time the order is valid.
 For example, if you have a Bitcoin position, you may say you are willing to sell if a certain price is hit.
 That statement can be valid for the day or indefinitely.
 You have an option to select a timeframe.

 There may also be additional configurations available for Limit Orders depending on your exchange.